-Every petrol vehicle has a battery, and the battery is tasked with providing the electricity required to kick-start the internal combustion engine.
+Every petrol vehicle has a battery, and the battery provides the electricity required to kick-start the internal combustion engine.

 - Exhaust System

-In petrol or diesel vehicles, the exhaust system is in charge of channeling exhaust gases through a tailpipe out of the engine.
+In petrol or diesel vehicles, the exhaust system is in charge of channelling exhaust gases through a tailpipe out of the engine.